alex-yi-writes/LC-SpatialTransformation2021/README.md

 ### Brainstem-focused Spatial Transformation Codesets
-#### A GitHub repository for the paper: "It is the locus coeruleus!
+#### A repository for the paper: "It is the locus coeruleus!
 Or… is it?
 A proposition for analyses and reporting standards for structural and functional magnetic resonance imaging of the noradrenergic locus coeruleus."

 ---